JessieChiu1/Angela_Yu_Python/Day29_PasswordManager/README.md

 ## Introduction

-This app is built to manage and store your login/password for different website.
+Welcome to the Password Manager app!
+This application is designed to help you manage and securely store login/password information for different websites.

-It can:
+Key features of the app include:

-- retrieve login/password for sites
+- Retrieving login/password information for websites.
-- generate unique password and copy it to clipboard
+- Generating unique passwords and copying them to the clipboard.
-- add new login/password info for sites
+- Adding new login/password information for websites.

 ## Challenges

+During the development of this app, there were challenges, including:

-When I switch from .txt file to .json for storing my passowrd info, I forgot to change the .gitignroe and accidentally push info to my GitHub.
-I had to learn how to remove those information in my commit history.
+- Transitioning from .txt file storage to .json format, which involved updating the .gitignore file to prevent accidental pushes of sensitive information to GitHub.
+This required learning how to remove the information from commit history.